ev3lessons/FLL-Tutorials/CoreValues/_posts/2018-07-28-Astronaut.markdown

 <!--more-->

 <b>Objectives:</b>
-- Make decisions as a team
+- Picking a team member for a task and then supporting them through the activity

 <b>Materials:</b>
 - Hersey's Kiss/Small wrapped candy
 - Oversized, heavy clothing (ski jacket, ski pants, goggles/ski mask or motorcycle helmet, boots).
-Basically, anything bulky and awkard and ressebling a spacesuit (with some imagination).
+Basically, anything bulky and awkward and ressembling a spacesuit (with some imagination).
 - Pair of oven mitts or oversized ski gloves
 - Pair of chopsticks